jamessoni/linear_solvers_library/Documentation.md

         0.117041 0.120508 8.83016 0
         0.117041 0.120508 0.110052 5.99664

-The three substitution method are implementations of solving the system LUx = b.
+The three substitution method are used to solve the system LUx = b.
+They assume an input of a lower and upper triangular matrix, respectively.
+Values above or below the diagonal will be ignored.
+The fsubstitutionLU method assumes that diagonal elements are equal to 1 (as we are storing L and U on the same matrix).

-These are further used in the direct implementation of the cholesky solver. void fsubstitution(Matrix<T>& L, T* y,T* b);
+void fsubstitution(Matrix<T>& L, T* y,T* b);
 void fsubstitutionLU(Matrix<T>& L, T* y,T* b);
 void bsubstitution(Matrix<T>& U, T* x, T* y);